-- 1. research design as applicable to a specific topic. - 2. issues concerning sampling, quantitative and qualitative analysis of data. - 3. compile the analyzed data and present in the form of a report.
+- 1.research design as applicable to a specific topic - 2. issues concerning sampling, quantitative and qualitative analysis of data - 3. compile the analyzed data and present in the form of a report

 The course is designed to make the student carry out field work and research in the planning of the projects proposal, data collection, data analysis and report writing under the guidance of teacher assigned by the Head of the department in the area of Regional Planning and Development.
 The course aims at capacity building of the student in taking up independent research programmes to create a pool of professionals who could provide services to the local governments and NGOs working in the rural and urban areas for development of the region.

-Presentation of the Dissertation in the presence of External examiner and Internal examiner.
+Presentation and Viva of the Dissertation in the presence of External examiner and Head of the department consists of 40 marks (20+20).

-Paper - IV Course Code: (PGDRPD 204) Title: Viva
+Paper - IV Course Code: (PGDRPD 204) Title: Seminar &Viva

-- 1. learn public speaking and good presentation skills. - 2. learn how to face reply the public in their understandable manner on the work they did.
+- 1.learn public speaking and good presentation skills - 2. learn how to face interview